cisocrgroup/Resources/manuals/profiler-manual.md

 Download the core distribution from the download page and extract the content of the archive to some convenient directory.

 First of all you should edit the `conf/tomcat-users.xml` configuration file in the directory of the extracted archive.
+In a current system-wide installation, the `conf` directory is found at `/var/lib/tomcat7`.
-Read the hints in the comments of the file and configure your users and roles accordingly.
+Read the hints in the
+comments of the file and configure your users and roles accordingly.
 Make sure that you have defined the correct roles if you want to access the GUI configuration interface of the tomcat web